 We offer a selection of the highest-quality solvers, interfaced to AMPL for full access to algorithms and options.
 For your convenience we provide licensing and support on the same terms as the AMPL software.
 Our price list includes all of these solvers in a range of configurations.

 The choice of a solver is determined mainly by the kind of problem to be solved and the optimizing algorithms to be applied.
 Usually several solvers are applicable to the problems that derive from a particular application; as solver performance is highly application-dependent, a choice among solvers is best made by testing on representative examples.
-Our free trials of AMPL include any selection of these solvers.
+Our free trials of AMPL include all of these solvers.

 Our solver lineup is summarized below, with links to more detailed descriptions.
 We categorize the solvers according to whether they are based on classical “linear” methods, classical “nonlinear” methods, or “alternative” methods that draw from various approaches.